-failure to pay registration fees
+failure to pay assessed fees with 30 days of billing

+failure to register players within 30 days of participation in any activity

 failure to pay fees or fines assessed against the member for conduct violations

-serious violations of NHSA Articles of Agreement, Bylaws, Rules or Coaches code of conduct
+serious violations of NHSA Articles of Agreement, Bylaws, Rules or Coaches code of conduct,or failure to comply with Risk Management and Safesoccer or any other state or federal mandates.

 Failure to provide appropriate paperwork as required by Article IV, Section 4.2.